jardsantos/recpad_project/README.md

 Malignant mesothelioma is a rare but serious type of cancer.
 This cances is usually assigned to people that work on jobs that exposed them to asbestos particles.
 After being exposed to asbestos, it usually takes a long time for the disease to form.

-The asbestor particles become lodged in the pleura, .
+The asbestor particles become lodged in the pleura, a serous membrane which folds back onto itself to form a two-layered membranous pleural sac over the lungs.
 Over time, the asbestos fibers cause inflammation, scarring and eventually lead to mesothelioma cancer.

 ![alt text](https://www.asbestos.com/wp-content/uploads/xlungs-3.jpg.pagespeed.ic.5dJqbXyZGz.webp)